nordeim/Context7-Agent/docs/prompt_to_improve.md

 ---
 awesome application scaffolding, but I need you to generate all the project code files to make application a complete working one.

+---
+you stopped halfway. please check whether you left off and then continue your generation from there. do proceed carefully and meticulously. my best AI coding assistant in the world!